Mohamedelmahdy01/BurnMeter/readme.md

-# Calorie Burn Prediction System (BurnMeter)
+# **Calorie Burn Prediction System (BurnMeter)**

 ## **Overview**
 This project aims to develop an AI-based system to accurately predict the calories burned during various exercises and provide personalized recommendations for improving fitness and health.
-By leveraging individual user data and advanced machine learning techniques, the system overcomes the limitations of generalized calorie-tracking tools, offering tailored insights to users.
+By leveraging individual user data and the XGBoost machine learning model, the system overcomes the limitations of generalized calorie-tracking tools, offering tailored insights to users.

 ---